-Agreeing with the findings of past studies (e.g., Gajameragedera & Ravindran, 1989), recent studies showed that the seeds, tubers, pods, foliage, and flowers are highly nutritive (e.g., Mu et al., 2017; Chinnaduria & Devi, 2025).
+Agreeing with the findings of past studies (Gajameragedera & Ravindran, 1989), recent studies showed that the seeds, tubers, pods, foliage, and flowers are highly nutritive (Mu et al., 2017; Chinnaduria & Devi, 2025).
 The crude protein of winged bean is higher than that of cowpea, pigeon pea, and lima beans and similar to that of soybeans.
 Kantha & Erdman (1984) showed that the leaves, pods, and tubers contain 5 – 8%, 17 – 19%, and 32 – 37% protein based on fresh weight.
-The findings of several studies indicate high amino acid content (Kantha & Erdman, 1984), and minerals (K, P, S, Ca, Mg, Na, Fe, Mn, Zn, B and Cu) and vitamins (retinol (vitamin A), thiamin (vitamin B1), riboflavin (vitamin B2), niacin (vitamin B3), pyridoxine (vitamin B6), folic acid (vitamin B9), ascorbic acid (vitamin C)) and tocopherol (vitamin E)) are adequately present (Misra et al., 1987; King & Puwastein, 1987; Jaffe & Korte, 1976), essential for human diet to address malnutrition.
+The findings of several studies indicate high amino acid content (Kantha & Erdman, 1984) and minerals (K, P, S, Ca, Mg, Na, Fe, Mn, Zn, B and Cu) and vitamins (retinol (vitamin A), thiamin (vitamin B1), riboflavin (vitamin B2), niacin (vitamin B3), pyridoxine (vitamin B6), folic acid (vitamin B9), ascorbic acid (vitamin C)) and tocopherol (vitamin E)) are adequately present (Misra et al., 1987; King & Puwastein, 1987; Jaffe & Korte, 1976), essential for human diet to address malnutrition.
 Lipid is the third largest component after protein and carbohydrates in winged bean seeds.

 In mature seeds, a 14 – 25% total lipid content was estimated (Jaffe & Korte, 1976; Ekpenyong & Borehers, 1980), the unsaturated fatty acid constituting 54 – 75% (Mohanty et al., 2015; Varriano-Marston et al., 1983), stigmasterol (66.4%) and β-sitosterol (25.1%) the primary fatty acids present in seeds.
-The presence of 38.6% mono- and 36.9% poly-unsaturated fatty acids without trans-fatty acids makes the lipid quality meet the edible standard (Mohanty et al., 2017).
-The oil contents of the seed are around 15 – 20% (NAS, 1975) and constitute 30 – 40% saturated and 60 – 70% unsaturated fatty acids content (NAS, 1975).
+The presence of 38.6% mono and 36.9% poly-unsaturated fatty acids without trans-fatty acids makes the lipid quality meet the edible standard (Mohanty et al., 2017).
+The oil content in the seed varied between 15 – 20% (NAS, 1975) and constitute 30 – 40% saturated and 60 – 70% unsaturated fatty acids content (NAS, 1975).
 An estimated 10 – 20% of saturated fatty acids contain behenic acid, and 50% of unsaturated fatty acids are oleic and linolenic, respectively.
 Comparatively, winged bean high saturated fatty acid content makes its oil-less preferable to peanut and soya bean oils.
 A recent study investigating the physiochemical properties of winged bean found that the hexane-extracted fatty acid, the most common industrial extraction process, agrees with the edible characteristics and the fatty acid compositions.
 The known anti-nutritional fatty acids (elaidic and parinaric acids) were absent in the hexane extraction, and the fatty oil contained few non-fatty acid compounds.
 These point out that the oil is edible after refining by standard procedures (Mohanty et al., 2015).
 Mu et al. (2016) emphasized that the oil of winged bean is superior to soybean oil due to its high oxidative stability, solid fat content, and good thermal conductivity, which is essential for frying.